[111]-strained spin ice: Localization of thermodynamically deconfined monopoles: Dynamics

 Experimentally, there has recently been renewed interest in the dynamics of magnetic monopoles~\cite{dusad2019magnetic, Nisoli2021, samarakoon2022anomalous, hallen2022, hsu2024dichotomous}, largely driven by the ability to probe magnetic noise spectra using SQUIDs.
 The magnetic noise plots in \autoref{sec:dynamics} took advantage of the microscopic nature of the Monte Carlo simulation to present sublattice-resolved PSDs.
 For completeness, we present data for the (experimentally accessible) directional PSD curves in \autoref{fig:fig0_PSD}.
 These can be obtained from the sublattice resolved data in \autoref{fig:PSD}.
 We choose moderate values of $\delta/T$ that might be realized in future experiments using the sublattice doping discussed in the next section.
-As expected, we find stark differences between the $[111]$ direction and the orthogonal direction $[1\Bar{1}0]$. \autoref{fig:fig0_PSD} also demonstrates the transition between short-time anisotropic and long-time isotropic behavior.
-This crossover occurs on the time scale $\sim \kappa_0$, beyond which the distinction between the monopole types loses its meaning.
+As expected, we find stark differences {between magnetic noise measured along the $[111]$ direction and along its orthogonal direction $[1\Bar{1}0]$.} \autoref{fig:fig0_PSD} also demonstrates the transition between short-time anisotropic and long-time isotropic behavior.
+This crossover occurs on the timescale $\sim \kappa_0$, beyond which the distinction between the monopole types loses its meaning.